 You will need a nut bag for this but this is dead easy!
-Nutri Bullet come in various sizes.
+Nutri Bullet comes in various sizes.

-I have a middle-range one which means I am happy to bring one less pair of shoes or less clothes or a few less beauty products!
+I have a middle-range one which means I am happy to bring one less pair of shoes or fewer clothes or a few less beauty products!

 Pack some survival goodies

-Every time I travel, I always try to go and get some survival goodies which you can pack in your suitcase like nut butters, dried goji berries, medjool dates, energy balls like Bounce balls (or if I have time I make my own ones), kale chips, savoury nut mixes, raw crackers or raw onion bread, buckwheat granola and fruit leathers.
+Every time I travel, I always try to go and get some survival goodies which you can pack in your suitcase like nut butter, dried goji berries, Medjool dates, energy balls like Bounce balls (or if I have time I make my own ones), kale chips, savoury nut mixes, raw crackers or raw onion bread, buckwheat granola and fruit leathers.

 It is a good idea to have a mix of savoury and sweet options.
 You may pack a few in your handbag and the rest in your suitcase.